A fanpage

 pg 342

-Chapter 21 Annie reveals that the guides didn't help her escort her mom into the ether.
+Chapter 21 Annie reveals that the guides didn't help her escort her mom into the ether (pg 530).
 But considering we later learn Surma had to do the same for her mom and so forth, why didn't she tell Annie she would have to before she died?
 Why add to the trauma of witnessing her mom die at a young age, by allowing her to wonder and wait for a guide, growing more distressed as none show up?
-Tony was verbally degrading and emotionally unavailable, but this is just cruel.

 Jacks been shown to be acting a little disturbed lately since his visit into Zimmy's hellworld (which was in Chapter 19), but I beleive this is the first time we see the spider on his head, which is signifigant, Chapter 24 (2009)